-Without maintaining flood defences through sustaining beach nourishment activities, there would be areas on the Lincolnshire coast with no sand and considerably lower sand levels overall.
+be areas on the Lincolnshire coast with no sand and considerably lower sand levels overall.
 Without beaches the seawalls in Zone B would be exposed to larger waves, with increasing potential for damage, threatening the structural integrity of the seawall, and ultimately leading to the failure of the defences.
 Larger waves and lower beaches will also result in higher levels of overtopping, which sea level rise will exacerbate, further damaging the wall and increasing the risk of breach.
 Ongoing loss of sand will also expose and lead to erosion of the clay foreshore in places, which would lead to further undermining and collapse of the seawall.

 Previous strategy reviews concluded that maintaining an open beach with regular nourishment was the most economic, technically feasible and environmentally beneficial management regime (refer to the option appraisal section below and the SEA Environmental Report for more detail on environmental assessment).
-However, further research has concluded that in the long-term this approach may become increasingly unsustainable due to the increase in the extent of operations necessary to accommodate expected climate change effects, e.g. sea level rise, and the higher costs associated with those increases together with increasing demands on national funding.
+However, further research has concluded that in the long-term this approach may become increasingly unsustainable due to the amount of sand necessary to accommodate expected climate change effects, e.g. sea level rise, and the higher costs associated with those increases together with increasing demands on national funding.
+Therefore a 'do nothing' or undefended coastline is not a viable option as the losses far exceed the cost of defending the coastline.

-Funding has been secured to continue with the current beach nourishment approach until 2020.
-Any alternative management approach and options must be examined in the interim, but the coastline will continue to be protected until a route forward is defined.
+Funding has been secured to continue with the current beach nourishment approach until the end of 2021.
+The coastline will continue to be protected whilst the strategy process progresses.

-Furthermore, all the sand used to nourish the Lincolnshire coastline is imported from designated offshore licensed dredging sites.
-The cost of imported sand can fluctuate year on year due to the available areas but also due to demand from any number of nourishment schemes running.
-This inherently will drive up costs of imported sand and this has acted as a driver to evaluate the present management approach as well as the alternatives.
+All the sand used to nourish the Lincolnshire coastline is imported from designated offshore licensed dredging sites.
+The cost of imported sand can fluctuate due primarily to the cost of fuel and the foreign exchange rate but also due to demand from any number of nourishment schemes running.